 Academic requirements to be a mentor for non-teachers

 - A form four grade of C+ or above and a post high school certificate.
-Students must have received their certificate from an accredited college or university by their first day as a school mentor Guide.
-The certificate can be in any field.
+Those who are currently college or university students mustshow proof from an accredited college or university by their first day as a school mentor Guide.
+This can be in any field of study.

 - Students must have demonstrated seriousness in their professional development prior to joining the GUiDE Project program